BuckyMaler/apollo/README.md

 Here you can find the original [PSD](https://symu.co/freebies/templates-4/apollo-psd-template/) by [Jakub Kowalczyk](https://www.behance.net/jakubdesign)

-This project was developed with Jade, Sass, and JavaScript.
+This project was developed with Jade, Sass, and jQuery.

 Performance basics are covered: assets are minified into single CSS and JS files, and the images are optimized.